dizhang168/reading-flow/README.md

 to

 The order within a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) is determined by each element's [tabindex value](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-value) and, for reading-ordered focus navigation scopes, by the special rules provided by the **sequential navigation search algorithm**.
-Note tabindex takes precedence over **reading order**.
+Note: tabindex takes precedence over **reading order**.

 ### Add new section 6.6.N The Reading Order

 A **reading-ordered focus navigation scope** is a [tabindex-ordered focus navigation scope](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) where the scope owner is a reading order container.

-The **reading order** for a **reading-ordered focus navigation scope** is determined by the container’s [reading-order-items](https://drafts.csswg.org/css-display-4/#propdef-reading-order-items) value.
+The **reading order** for a **reading-ordered focus navigation scope** is determined by the container’s [reading-order-items](https://drafts.csswg.org/css-display-4/#propdef-reading-order-items) value:

-If the value is flex-visual,

-- The reading order should be defined by the flex items, sorted in the visual reading order and taking the writing mode into account.
+- For `flex-visual`: the reading order should be defined by the flex items, sorted in the visual reading order and taking the writing mode into account.

-If the value is flex-flow

-- The reading order should be defined by the flex items, sorted by the CSS ‘flex-flow’ direction.
+- For `flex-flow`: the reading order should be defined by the flex items, sorted by the CSS ‘flex-flow’ direction.

-If the value is grid-rows,

-- The reading order should be defined by the grid items, sorted first by their displayed row order, and then by their column order, taking the writing mode into account.
+- For `grid-rows`: the reading order should be defined by the grid items, sorted first by their displayed row order, and then by their column order, taking the writing mode into account.

-If the value is grid-columns,

-- The reading order should be defined by the grid items, sorted first by their displayed column order, and then by their row order, taking the writing mode into account.
+- For `grid-columns`: the reading order should be defined by the grid items, sorted first by their displayed column order, and then by their row order, taking the writing mode into account.

-If the value is grid-order,

-- The reading order should follow the [order-modified document order](https://drafts.csswg.org/css-display-4/#order-modified-document-order).
+- For `grid-order`: the reading order should follow the [order-modified document order](https://drafts.csswg.org/css-display-4/#order-modified-document-order).

 ## Examples